cathaloruaidh/genomeBuildConversion/README.md

 ## 3.3&nbsp; Sanity Check
-Check if there are entries in the files of unstable regions for the second iteration by counting the lines (regardless of the source/target builds).
+Check if there are entries in the files of unstable positions for the second iteration by counting the lines (regardless of the source/target builds).
 The first two commands should return zeroes for all files, and the third command should return nothing.

 ```